SAFEGUARD YOUR INVESTMENT

 3. Is it true that pianos should never be placed on an outside wall?

-In historic homes with single wall construction and drafty, single-pane, windows, keeping the piano away from an outside wall was good advice.
-Seventy-five years ago “Music Parlors” had massive wooden sliding doors that were kept closed because there was no central heat ― just a fireplace in each room.
+In historic homes with single wall construction and drafty single-pane windows, keeping the piano away from an outside wall is and was good advice.
+Seventy-five years ago, pianos were placed in “music-parlors” with massive wooden sliding doors that were kept closed because there was no central heat ― just a fireplace in each room.
 Today’s homes are built with central heating/air conditioning, adequate insulation, and double-pane-insulated windows that are rated to prevent Ultra Violet rays from bleaching furniture and ruining drapes.
 The outside wall factor is no longer important in most cases.
-However, never place your piano near a fireplace, insert, or stove ― or position it over or near a heat register.
+However, never place your piano near a fireplace, or stove, or position it over or near a heating or air-conditioning duct.

 Piano Prep at Classic Pianos

 A DEDICATED CREW WITH A PASSION FOR THEIR WORK

 Watch this fun and informative “inside the shop” video regarding tuning and preparation: